-Until a wine is declared and is considered produced or finished, it is carried in the bulk wine section of the TTB report (PART VII – IN FERMENTERS END OF PERIOD (Gallons).
-There are several ways to declare your wines in vintrace:
+Until a wine is declared and is considered produced or finished, it is carried in the bulk wine section of the TTB report (PART VII – IN FERMENTERS END OF PERIOD (Gallons)).

 The TTB website has a helpful FAQ on when a wine is considered “produced” and, thus, ready for declaration – click here.

 Some wineries wait to declare all finished wines (defined as primary and/or malolactic fermentation has stopped and that remain un-bottled) as of December 31.
 If you have questions about when to declare a bulk wine, please confer with your Compliance officer, legal adviser or the TTB itself.

 All wine must be declared before bottling or blending with an already-declared wine.

 The vintage, owner, or type filters located at the top of the Wine Declaration console will only include wines that are fermented and non-declared.